 (b) Demographic Factors.
-A low population density, worsened by the emigration of the younger population in search of employment in larger communities, results in a high proportion of the elderly and underinsured/uninsured remaining in rural communities.
+A low population density, worsened by the emigration of the younger population in search of employment in larger communities, proportion of results in а hiqh the elderly and underinsured/uninsured remaining in rural communities.
 Alabama's overall population density in 2019 averaged 94.4 people per square mile, ranging from a low of 12.5 persons per square mile in Wilcox County to a high of 586.2 persons per square mile in Jefferson County.
 In this case a measurement of density may not be an accurate indicator as only 18 counties have a density factor equal to or above the average and 49 counties below the average.
 Rural facilities thus have a smaller market from which to draw patients and fewer patients who pay adequately as compared to the costs of providing the care.
-According to the Centers for Medicare and Medicaid higher than for working-age adults5.
-The population 65 and older comprises 16.9% of the state population and 19.2% for the 49 rural counties, further emphasizing the need to develop and implement a rural health plan6.
+According to the Centers for Medicare and Medicaid Services, in 2014 health care spending per capita for the 65 and older population was over five times higher than health care spending for children, and [5] almost three times higher than for working-age adults .
+The population 65 and older comprises 16.9% of the state population and 19.2% for the 49 rural counties, further emphasizing the need to develop and implement a rural health [6] plan .
 In addition, rural Alabama has a high percentage of Veterans and a low percentage of commercially insured residents.